Journey South

 Tanzania's key regions.

 Tanzania has two distinct circuits — the famous north and the extraordinary, undervisited south.
-Here's my honest take on each.
+Here's my take on each.

 The Serengeti